-- 1. The Designated Airline(s) of each Contracting Party shall be allowed: - a) to establish in the Territory of the other Contracting Party offices for the promotion and sale of air transportation and ancillary or supplemental services (including the right to sell and to issue any ticket and/or airway bill, both its own tickets and/or airway bills and of any other Airline) as well as other facilities required for the provision of air transportation; - b) in the Territory of the other Contracting Party to engage directly and, at its discretion, through its agents, and/ or other Airlines in the sale of air transportation and ancillary or supplemental services; - c) to sell such transportation and ancillary or supplemental services and any person shall be free to purchase such transportation or services in any currency. - 2.
-The Designated Airline(s) of each Contracting Party shall be allowed to bring in and maintain in the Territory of the other Contracting Party its managerial, commercial, operational and technical staff as it may require in connection with the provision of air transportation and ancillary or supplemental services. - 3.
-These staff requirements may, at the option of the Designated Airline, be satisfied by its own personnel or by using the services of any other organization, company or Airline operating in the Territory of the other Contracting Party, authorized to perform such services in the Territory of that Contracting Party. - 4.
-Each Designated Airline shall have the right to perform its own ground handling ("self handling") in the Territory of the other Contracting Party, or, at its option, the right to select among competing suppliers that provide ground handling services in whole or in part.
-This right may be subject only to restrictions justified by specific constraints of available space or capacity.
-Each designated airline shall be treated on a non-discriminatory basis as regards their access to self-handling and ground handling services provided by a supplier or suppliers.
-Ground handling activities shall be carried out in accordance with the laws and regulations of each Contracting Party, including, in the case of the Netherlands, European Union law. - 5.
-In operating or holding out the Air Services on the Specified Routes, each Designated Airline of a Contracting Party may enter into commercial and/or cooperative marketing arrangements under the following conditions:
+- 1. The Designated Airline of each Contracting Party shall be allowed: - a) to establish in the Territory of the other Contracting Party offices for the promotion and sale of air transportation and ancillary or supplemental services (including the right to sell and to issue any ticket and/or airway bill, both its own tickets and/or airway bills of any other carrier) as well as other facilities required for the provision of air and/or intermodal transportation; - b) in the Territory of the other Contracting Party to engage directly and, at its discretion, through its agents, and/ or other Airlines in the sale of air and/or intermodal transportation and ancillary or supplemental facilities and services: - c) to sell such transportation and ancillary or supplemental facilities and services and any person shall be free to purchase such transportation or services in any currency. - 2.
+The Designated Airline of each Contracting Party shall be allowed to bring in and maintain in the Territory of the other Contracting Party its managerial, commercial, operational and technical staff as it may require in connection with the provision of air transportation and ancillary or supplemental facilities and services. - 3.
+These staff requirements may, at the option of the Designated Airline concerned, be satisfied by its own personnel or by using the services of any other organization, company or Airline operating in the Territory of the other Contracting Party, authorized to perform such services in the Territory of that Contracting Party.